Guide to Prepare for the Sport Touring Season

 Look for Fluid Leaks

 Fluid leaks are sometimes obvious and other times hidden and hard to spot.
 Leaks around exposed engine covers are easy to inspect.
 Ideally, the seams between parts are clean and oil-free.
 But don’t worry about a little seeping.
-That’s common and not a real concern.
+That’s common as gaskets age and not a real concern.
 On the other hand, if the surface is wet and oily consider asking a qualified mechanic to have a look.

-Low radiator coolant and coolant leaks are harder to check given the reservoir, radiator, and hoses are usually all tucked up in front of the engine and behind the fairings.
+Low radiator coolant and coolant leaks are harder to check given the reservoir, radiator, and hoses are usually tucked up in front of the engine and behind the fairings.
 Use a flashlight to peak in, try removing fairing panels, or if all else fails seek professional help for this otherwise simple task.

 Inspect the Bodywork